 Why Millennials Are Choosing Cats

-An article in Pet Product News International states that in a recent survey of 1000 U.S. millennials, nearly 1/2 of them have a cat as a pet.
+Pet Product News International states that in a recent survey of 1000 U.S. millennials, nearly 1/2 of them have a cat as a pet.
 Sources attribute the millennial focus on cats to busy lifestyles, career focus and the delay in having children.
 It’s becoming more common for single men to own cats, too.
 Gone is the stigma of cats not being a “masculine” pet, and it’s not longer as unusual to see stories about “crazy cat guys.”

 Pet Retailer Changes To Attract Millennial Consumers